 Epiwafer Business: We view our epiwafer business as a vertical that supplements our primary GaN power device business.
-In 2018 and 2019, we secured the base portion and option portion, respectively, of an \$18.5 million three-year contract from the U.S Navy for commercialization of GaN-based epiwafers on various substrates including silicon carbide, silicon and sapphire.
+In 2018 and 2019, we secured the base portion and option portion, respectively, of an \$18.5 million three-year contract from the U.S. Navy for commercialization of GaN-based epiwafers on various substrates including silicon carbide, silicon and sapphire.
 This is a cost plus fee type contract with various milestones to be achieved by us.
-As a result, we have started selling GaN epiwafers for the RF GaN market to the Department of Defense and expect to generate revenues from this vertical in 2020.
+We began generating revenues from the sale of GaN epiwafers for the RF GaN market to the U.S. Department of Defense in 2020, and we expect our revenues from this vertical to increase in 2021 as compared to 2020.
 We believe this contract with the U.S. Navy provides a strong base for our epiwafer business, though such business is not limited to defense customers as we will also be targeting commercial RF GaN epiwafer sales for the RF GaN market.